Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

      - :class:`~qiskit.primitives.Sampler` or :class:`~qiskit.primitives.Estimator` if used with
        :class:`~qiskit.oflow.expectations`.
 See examples below.
    * - :class:`~qiskit.opflow.converters.AbelianGrouper`
-     - No direct replacement.
-This class allowed a sum a of Pauli operators to be grouped.
-These type of groupings are now left to the primitives to handle.
+     - This class allowed a sum a of Pauli operators to be grouped, a similar functionality can be achieved through the :meth:`~qiskit.quantum_info.SparsePauliOp.group_commuting` method of :class:`qiskit.quantum_info.SparsePauliOp`, although this is not a 1-1 replacement, as you can see in the example below.
    * - :class:`~qiskit.opflow.converters.DictToCircuitSum`
      - No direct replacement.
 This class was used to convert from ``DictStateFns`` or ``VectorStateFns`` to equivalent ``CircuitStateFns``.